salamander2/RaspberryPi/README.md

 #### Setup WiFi

 * Run `sudo nano /etc/network/interfaces` to open the network config
 * Ignore the stuff about the `eth0` device.
+It is used to configure the ethernet (cable) adapter.
-Change the stuff about `wlan0` to the following, delete things if necessary.
+* Change the stuff about `wlan0` to the following, delete things if necessary.

 ```
 auto lo